SaboyaDev/Burger-Creation-App/README.md

 # Burger Creation App - Full Stack App
 ## Using MVC and Handlebars

-A restaurant app that let's users create their own kind of burger that they would like to eat, plus they get to name their creation.
+A responsive Full Stack fast food restaurant app that let's you create your own kind of burger that you would like to eat, plus you get to name your creation creation.

 link: https://burger-creation.herokuapp.com/burgers